-More specifically, the book examines the ability to prevent people from engaging in uncooperative behaviours and wrongful conducts such as breaching contracts, engaging in corruption and employment discrimination and eschewing professional duties through traditional methods such as deterrence, social norms and procedural justice, and compares these methods with behaviourally informed enforcement mechanisms such as the nudge approach, choice architecture, and debiasing.
-The book discusses the pros and cons of the various intervention mechanisms when it comes to the neglected area of compliance with ethical and legal standards, and use this comparison to draw practical conclusions for legal policy makers on how to optimize their regulatory and enforcement efforts to affect both the deliberative and non-deliberative components of unethical behavior.
+More specifically, the book examines the law’s effectiveness in preventing people from engaging in uncooperative behaviors and wrongful conduct, such as breaching contracts, engaging in corruption and employment discrimination, and eschewing professional duties, through the use of traditional methods including deterrence, social norms, and procedural justice, and compares these methods with behaviorally informed enforcement mechanisms such as the nudge approach, choice architecture, and debiasing.
+The book discusses the pros and cons of the various intervention mechanisms designed to increase compliance with ethical and legal standards, drawing practical conclusions for legal policy makers on how to optimize their regulatory and enforcement efforts to affect both the deliberative and nondeliberative components of unethical behavior.

-To achieve this goal, it is necessary to portray a coherent behavioral and moral accounts of the person the law tries to affect and control.
-In addition, a large number of unresolved theoretical questions are widely discussed in the book from various directions: How much can we know ex ante about the awareness, controllability, and modification of the unethical behaviors of good people?
+This book addresses key unresolved theoretical questions from several directions.
+How much can we know ex ante about good people’s awareness and ability to control their unethical behaviors?
 How can we know that their goodness is genuine and not faked?
-Are morality and traditional enforcement practices, such as deterrence, effective in curbing behaviors that are only partly deliberative?
+Are considerations of morality and traditional enforcement practices, such as deterrence, effective in curbing behaviors that are only partly deliberative?
 Can states regulate simultaneously good and bad people by using different intervention methods?
 Should the nudge approach, which avoids direct communication between the state and the people it regulates, replace all other intervention methods?
 Do we know what is lost in the sustainability of behavioral change and in autonomy when we abandon traditional intervention methods?
-Is there still an advantage of changing people’s intrinsic motivation when many of people’s misconducts are not done with full awareness?
-The book examines in what way the existing research fell short of offering a coherent behavioral and normative picture of the person we are trying to regulate.
+Is there still a benefit derived from increasing people’s intrinsic motivation when many of their misconducts are not done with full awareness?
+The book addresses these questions and examines in what way the existing research falls short of offering a coherent behavioral and normative picture of the person we are trying to regulate.

-In its call for regulatory reform, the book draws, in its last chapters to an extensive empirical research that I and other researchers have conducted in the past on these questions, demonstrating in a more particular and detailed way some of these challenges.
-Among them the effect of social norms on the perception of legality in the context of intellectual property, the effect of incentives on people’s intrinsic and extrinsic motivations in the area of environmental protection and whistle-blowing laws, and the effect of legal uncertainty on the compliance and performance of people with different motivational backgrounds.
-The ability deterrence and morality to change people’s behavior in subtle conflict of interests and the different implicit discrimination mechanisms used toward different social groups.
-The book moves a step further and fills the gap unresolved by these and other studies by offering a conceptual framework for researchers and for legal policy makers for the study and regulation of unethicality of good and bad people.
+In its call for regulatory reform, the book draws on extensive empirical research that I and other researchers have conducted on these questions; this work demonstrates in a detailed way some of these challenges faced in regulating the behavior of good people; for example, the effect of social norms on the perception of legality in the context of intellectual property, the effect of incentives on people’s intrinsic and extrinsic motivations in the area of environmental protection and whistle-blowing laws, the effect of legal uncertainty on the compliance and performance of people with different motivational backgrounds, the ability of deterrence and morality to enable people to avoid subtle conflicts of interest, and implicit discrimination mechanisms used toward different social groups.